AdaemmerP/lpirfs/README.md

   - Estimates linear and nonlinear impulse responses with local projections.
+  - Estimates linear impulse responses with identified shock and/or with 2SLS.
   - Functions to plot linear and nonlinear impulse responses.
   - Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency.